The multi-dimensional halo assembly bias can be preserved when enhancing halo properties with HALOSCOPE: Effect of halo properties on galaxy clustering

+The power spectrum of the galaxy catalogues generated from LR haloes corrected by \hs, LR$+$\hs, is within $5$\% of the HR one.
+Our method manages to reduce the previous discrepancy with LR by a factor of three (Fig. \ref{fig:galaxyps}).
+This agreement starts to deteriorate at small scales, $k>0.6 h Mpc^{-1}$, and the power spectra from LR$+$\hs catalogues agree with the LR ones by $k=2h Mpc^{-1}$.
+This seems to be a limitation of our method.

-Currently, many HOD prescriptions address the resolution issue by simply sampling from a fitting function such as a concentration-mass relation in the poorly resolved regime, and rank order/rearrange the samples to abundance match with the existing poor resolution sample \citep{Paranjape:2021zia,2024arXiv240513495E}.
-While such a method corrects for the value of the halo properties and incorporates assembly bias to the levels expected in a LR simulation, we would like to emphasise that the analysis here shows the problems that exist beyond such a correction at larger scales that simply involves the ranks and not the actual value of the halo properties.
+Many HOD models address resolution issues by simply sampling from a fitting function such as a concentration-mass relation for poorly resolved haloes, and then rank ordering the samples to match the abundance of the existing poorly resolved sample \citetext{e.g. \citealt{Paranjape:2021zia} and \citealt{2024arXiv240513495E}}.
+Such an approach corrects for the value of the halo properties and incorporates AB to the levels expected in LR simulation.
+While such a method corrects for the value of the halo properties and incorporates AB to the levels expected in a LR simulation, we would like to emphasise that the analysis here is more accurate since it incorporates AB to match the levels seen in well-resolved simulations.

-The improvement in the clustering once we have applied \hs demonstrates the utility of our method to enhance summary statistics for model galaxies based on low resolution simulations.
+The improvement in the clustering after applying \hs demonstrates the utility of our method to enhance summary statistics for model galaxies based on LR simulations.